 COVID-19: If similar spike continues, India will surpass Italy’s tally in two days

-New Delhi, June 05: On Thursday India saw 9,304 new COVID-19 cases, which is the highest single day spike so far.
+New Delhi, June 05: On Thursday India saw 9,304 new COVID-19 cases, which is the highest single-day spike so far.
 This took the total number of cases in the country to 2,16,919.

 If this trend were to continue, then India will overtake Italy in terms of coronavirus cases in the next two days.
 Italy's current tally is at 2,33,836.
 If the same spike continues, then India would add 18,000 cases in the next days, which would take the tally to 2,34,919.